Editorial Review

 The legal landscape clearly differentiates these two compound classes:

 SARMs: Not approved by the FDA for any use.
-The FDA has issued multiple warning letters to companies selling SARMs as dietary supplements.
-Classified as investigational drugs — legal to sell for research but not for human consumption.
-Banned by WADA (World Anti-Doping Agency) and virtually all sports organizations under the S1.2 category (Other Anabolic Agents).
-The SARMs Control Act (first introduced in 2018, with subsequent versions) has sought to classify SARMs as Schedule III controlled substances alongside anabolic steroids, though this has not yet been fully enacted as of 2026.
+The FDA has issued multiple warning letters to companies selling SARMs as supplements.
+They are classified as investigational drugs — legal to sell for research but not for human consumption.

 Cost and Accessibility